 Make Private Mortgage Insurance a Thing of the Past

-When you think you have achieved at least 20 percent equity in your home, you can begin the process of getting PMI out of your budget.
-You will first notify your lender that you are asking to cancel PMI.
-Then you will be required to verify that you have at least 20 percent equity.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) documents your equity amount � and your lender will probably require one before they'll cancel PMI.
+At the point you think you have achieved at least 20 percent equity in your home, you can start the process of freeing yourself from PMI payments.
+You will need to contact your lender to let them know that you wish to cancel PMI.
+Next, you will be required to verify that you have at least 20 percent equity.
+You can get proof of your equity by getting a state certified appraisal using form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.

 Coleman Mortgage Company can answer questions about PMI and many others.
 Give us a call: 972-932-9083.